-Central Bank Digital Currencies (CBDCs) are digital versions of the money issued by a country’s central bank.
-Unlike cryptocurrencies like Bitcoin, which are not controlled by any government, CBDCs are fully backed and regulated by the central bank.
-This means they are considered a stable, legal form of currency that can be used just like cash but in a digital format.
+Central Bank Digital Currencies (CBDCs) are digital forms of money that a country’s central bank issues.
+Unlike cryptocurrencies such as Bitcoin, which no government controls, CBDCs have the full backing and regulation of the central bank.
+This means people see them as a steady legal type of currency that they can use just like cash, but in digital form.

 How Do CBDCs Work?